HaxeFoundation/haxedevelop.org/assets/content/documentation/how-to-install.md

 ### Windows

-1. Download Notepad++.
+1. Download HaxeDevelop.
 You can download HaxeDevelop by clicking [here](http://haxedevelop.org/download.html).
 Click on the "Download" button, and the program will begin downloading to your computer.
 1. Open your "Downloads" folder.
 After the download is completed, there will be a HaxeDevelop installer.
 Double click on the installer to begin the installation process.
 1. The installation process you have these settings: